 Q. Does my dental insurance cover the cost of dental hygiene treatment?

 A. Yes.
 Dental insurance policies cover hygiene treatment but there are usually limits on the amount of coverage offered by individual plans, so it's our practice to contact your insurer prior to your first visit to confirm any such limitations.
 For example, some plans only pay a certain percentage of the cost (e.g., 80%) and limit the number of times per year you can have your teeth polished (e.g., once every 6 months).

 Q. Are you able to treat someone with periodontal disease?

 A. Yes.
-Our hygienist also works in a periodontal office and is well trained to identify a wide variety of periodontal conditions.
+Our hygienist worked for years in a local periodontal office and is well trained to identify a wide variety of periodontal conditions.

 Q. How much does tooth whitening cost?